MiguelClaramunt/MiguelClaramunt/README.md

-### Hi there! 👋🏻 I am a Data Science graduate mainly interested in Natural Language Processing and Algorithmic Fairness.
+### Hi there! 👋🏻 I'm Miguel

+I'm a Data Scientist mainly interested in **Natural Language Processing** and **Algorithmic Fairness**.
 During my undergraduate studies I have conducted research related to fake news detection using BERT-based language models.
 Tangentially, I have also studied the different biases of such models and applied Explanable AI techniques.

 <!--
 **MiguelClaramunt/MiguelClaramunt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.